AndrewBelt/HelloDAW/README.md

 - 8 inputs (4 stereo inputs) if possible, otherwise 2 inputs
 - 8 outputs (4 stereo outputs) if possible, otherwise 2 outputs
 - 8 automation parameters if possible
 - No GUI.
-Use the host's automation parameters if possible.
+Take advantage of the host's built-in sliders provided for GUI-less plugins if possible.

 When running, the plugin should implement the following I/O.